 \section{Introduction}

-Federal tax data, derived from individuals' and businesses' tax and information returns, are invaluable resources for research on a range of topics.
-Such research improves our understanding of individuals' and firms' responses to economic incentives, and researchers can also use the data to study areas far removed from taxation.
+Federal tax data, derived from individuals' and businesses' tax and information returns, are invaluable resources for understanding the economic effects of policies, social and economic forces, and more on individuals, families, and firms.
 For example, \citet{chetty2014measuring} used tax data to study economic mobility across generations and how elementary school teacher quality affects economic outcomes later in life.
 However, full access to these data is available only to select government agencies, to a very limited number of researchers working in collaboration with analysts in those agencies, or through highly selective programs within the Internal Revenue Service (IRS) Statistics of Income (SOI) Division.
-In addition, the existing process of manually vetting each statistical release for disclosure risks is labor intensive and imperfect because it relies on subjective human review.
-The tremendous demand to participate in such projects, which is limited by SOI resource constraints, indicates that more high-quality research could be conducted if a safe and less resource-intensive method were developed to expand access.
+Additionally, the manual process of vetting each statistical release for disclosure risks is labor intensive and imperfect because it relies on subjective human review.